10 beautiful lockdown craft ideas

 Lockdown craft idea 4 make a pair of felted wool slippers

-From wild and ditsy floral creations to pretty dots and simple one or two-colour options.
+From wild and ditsy floral creations like the ones Gillian makes, to more minimal ombre designs, pretty dots and simple one or two-colour options, there are all sorts of ideas to get you started.
 Hope you enjoy.
 Also, aren’t cosy slippers THE ESSENTIAL footwear right now?

 If you have a sewing machine, an embroidery hoop and some bits and pieces of fabric lying around, you’re good to go.
-Turns out this is a fun – and forgiving – way to get creative at the sewing machine.
+Turns out freehand embroidery is a fun – and forgiving – way to get creative at the sewing machine.
+If you fancy making this jolly tea cosy along with the queen of freehand machine embroidery, Poppy Treffry, you can buy her Sew Jolly Tea Cosy tutorial package.
+You’ll get PDFs for all the instructions and templates you’ll need as well as links to Poppy’s video instructions so you can sew along with her virtually.

-The queen of freehand machine embroidery has to be lovely Poppy Treffry.
-We spent a day with her down in Cornwall, learning the tricks of the trade.
+A little while ago, we spent a day with Poppy down in Cornwall, learning the tricks of the trade.
 There are step by steps, as well as lots of tips from Poppy in this blog post: Freehand machine embroidery with Poppy Treffry

 If you don’t have a sewing machine, why not try out a spot of hand embroidery?
 I have found a couple of kits I particularly love, so I’m sharing them with you: Jam Jar Flowers embroidery kit and Blue Tit embroidery kit